 This is just so easy and delicious, using leftover mashed potatoes and stale bread.
 Mashed Potato Soup Proportions can be adjusted based on how many leftover mashed potatoes and servings you are looking for.
 I based this one on 3 c. leftover potatoes (which makes 2 servings) but use your judgment and play with it until the consistency is right.

 • In a medium saucepan, saute 1/3 c. each of chopped celery and onion in 1 T. butter or oil.
-When they're tender, add 1/2 c. of chicken stock and a pinch of Peg's Salt and pepper.
+When they're tender, add 1/2 c. of chicken stock (or milk or mixture of both) and a pinch of Peg's Salt and pepper.

 • Reheat 3. c. leftover mashed potatoes in the microwave so they're just warm, not hot.
-Add a cup of the potatoes to the onion/celery mix and stir until smooth.
+Add a cup of the potatoes to the onion/celery mix and whisk until smooth.

-• Continue to add the rest of the mashed potatoes, thinning with chicken stock as you go.
+• Continue to add the rest of the mashed potatoes, thinning with stock as you go.
 It should take about 1 can (15 oz.) of chicken stock.
-You can also use some milk instead of chicken broth.
 Stir until warm and smooth and pinch in Peg's Salt to taste.
 Serve with homemade croutons!